BLOG |

 Data silos: Table of Contents

-Why Data Silos are A Problem
+Why Data Silos Are A Problem

 Modern businesses do typically have a big technology stack.

-But what these tools don’t do is connect the information they have at the backend.
+But, what these tools don’t do is connect the information they have at the backend.
 They don’t develop a unified perspective that all departments can share and benefit from.

 For instance, CRM tools generate insights, such as purchase history, that could help various departments do better strategic planning.